cloudfoundry/cf-java-client/README.md

 `TEST_PROXY_PORT` | _(Optional)_ The port of a proxy to route all requests through.
 Defaults to `8080`.
 `TEST_PROXY_USERNAME` | _(Optional)_ The username for a proxy to route all requests through `TEST_SKIPSSLVALIDATION` | _(Optional)_ Whether to skip SSL validation when connecting to the Cloud Foundry instance.
 Defaults to `false`.
+`SKIP_BROWSER_AUTH_TESTS` | _(Optional)_ Set to `true` to skip integration tests that require browser-based authentication (e.g., SSO tests).
+Useful when the Cloud Foundry instance does not support browser-based authentication or when running tests in a non-interactive environment.
+Defaults to `false`.
 `SKIP_TCP_ROUTING_TESTS` | _(Optional)_ Set to `true` to skip TCP routing integration tests (TcpRoutesTest, RouterGroupsTest).
 Useful when the Cloud Foundry instance does not have TCP routing configured (i.e., no `routing_endpoint` in the info payload).
 Defaults to `false`.
 `SKIP_V2_TESTS` | _(Optional)_ Set to `true` to skip all V2 API integration tests.
 Useful when the Cloud Foundry V2 API is rate-limited or unavailable.
 When enabled, tests annotated with `@RequiresV2Api` will be skipped, including V3 tests that depend on V2 API calls (e.g., service broker creation).
 Defaults to `false`.